nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 ---
 layout: post
-title: "Quarantine your screen time addiction"
+title: "Quarantine your screen time"
-permalink: '/quarantine-your-screen-time-addiction'
+permalink: '/quarantine-your-screen-time'
 ---

 It seems like when the pandemic started, the world went fully digital.